-Anyone who knows me will tell you that I'm not a Christmas person--unusual in someone whose last name is Christmas!
-But since Noël means Christmas, I felt one of these pages needed a Christmas feel.
+Anyone who knows me will tell you that I'm not a Christmas person, even though my last name is Christmas!
+Given the meaning of the name, though, I felt one of these pages needed a Christmas feel.
 And so the honor goes to my 5ème grand-père & mère, Charles & Theotiste!

 Be forewarned; this page is a bit lengthy.
 Lots of children and grandchildren!